Captaincy General of Santo Domingo

-The Captaincy General of Santo Domingo (Capitanía General de Santo Domingo [kapitaˈni.a xeneˈɾal de ˈsanto ðoˈmiŋɡo]) was the first colony in the New World, established by Spain in 1492 on the island of Hispaniola.
-The colony, under the jurisdiction of the Real Audiencia of Santo Domingo, was granted administrative powers over the Spanish possessions in the Caribbean and most of its mainland coasts, making Santo Domingo the principal political entity of the early colonial period.
+The Captaincy General of Santo Domingo (Capitanía General de Santo Domingo [kapitaˈni.a xeneˈɾal de ˈsanto ðoˈmiŋɡo]) was the first Captaincy in the New World, established by Spain in 1492 on the island of Hispaniola.
+The Captaincy, under the jurisdiction of the Real Audiencia of Santo Domingo, was granted administrative powers over the Spanish possessions in the insular Caribbean and most of its mainland coasts, making Santo Domingo the principal political entity of the early colonial period.

 Due to its strategic location, the Captaincy General of Santo Domingo served as headquarters for Spanish conquistadors on their way to the mainland and was important in the establishment of other European colonies in the Western Hemisphere.
 It is the site of the first European city in the Americas, Santo Domingo, and of the oldest castle, fortress, cathedral, and monastery in the region.
 The colony was a meeting point of European explorers, soldiers, and settlers who brought with them the culture, architecture, laws, and traditions of the Old World.

-The colony remained a military stronghold of the Spanish Empire for over a century, successfully defending against British, Dutch, and French expeditions into the region until the early 17th century.
-After pirates working for the French colonial empire took over part of the west coast, French settlers arrived and decades of armed conflict ensued.
+The colony remained a military stronghold of the Spanish Empire for over a century, successfully resisting English, Dutch and French attacks until the early 18th century.
+At first, the entire island was Spanish territory until 1605 when the devastations of Osorio were carried out.
+After French buccaneers took over part of the west coast, settlers from France arrived and decades of armed conflict ensued.
 Spain finally ceded the western third of Hispaniola to France in the 1697 Peace of Ryswick, thus establishing the basis for the future nations of the Dominican Republic and Haiti.

 History

 Pre-Columbian era

-Prior to the arrival of Christopher Columbus and the Spanish in 1492, the native Taíno people populated the island which they called Ayiti (land of high mountains) or "Quisqueya" (from Quizqueia), meaning "great thing" or "big land" (mother of all lands), and which the Spanish later named Hispaniola.
-At the time, the island's territory consisted of five chiefdoms: Marién, Maguá, Maguana, Jaragua, and Higüey.
+Prior to the arrival of Christopher Columbus and the Spanish in 1492, the native Taíno people populated the island which they called Ayiti ("land of high mountains") or "Quisqueya" (from Quizqueia), meaning "great thing" or "big land" ("mother of all lands"), and which the Spanish later named Hispaniola.
+At the time, the island's territory consisted of five Taíno chiefdoms: Marién, Maguá, Maguana, Jaragua, and Higüey.
 These were ruled respectively by caciques (chiefs) Guacanagarix, Guarionex, Caonabo, Bohechío, and Cayacoa.

 Arrival of the Spanish

 On his first voyage the navigator Christopher Columbus, arrived in 1492 under the Spanish Crown as he landed on a large island in the region of the western Atlantic Ocean that later came to be known as the Caribbean.
 Columbus promptly claimed the island for the Spanish Crown, naming it La Isla Española ("the Spanish Island"), later Latinized to Hispaniola.
 He established a settlement in the northern part of the island, which later came under attack by the people of the area.
 The native Taínos' egalitarian social system clashed with the Europeans' feudalist system, which had more rigid class structures.
-The Europeans believed the Taínos to be misled, and they began to treat the tribes with violence.
+The Europeans believed the Taínos to be misled, and they began to treat the tribes with violence and hatred.